Riddars/RAI/Benzimidazole.md

+# 🧪 Dataset: **Benzimidazole Antibiotics – Chemical Structures and Antimicrobial Activity**

 ---

-# 🧪 Датасет: **Benzimidazole Antibiotics – Chemical Structures and Antimicrobial Activity**
+## 🔷 **Core RAI Fields**

 ---

-## 🔷 **Основные RAI-поля**

----

 ### `rai:dataCollection`

-Данные были автоматически извлечены из научных статей при помощи специализированного запроса (prompt) для извлечения информации о производных бензимидазола. Извлекались структуры в формате SMILES, значения MIC/pMIC и сопутствующая информация. Источниками служили как текст, так и изображения в статьях.
+Data was automatically extracted from scientific articles using a specialized prompt designed to retrieve information on benzimidazole derivatives.
+Extracted elements include SMILES structures, MIC/pMIC values, and related metadata.
+Both text and images in the articles served as sources.
-☑️ Подтверждено в *Extraction Prompt* и *Dataset Description*
+☑️ Confirmed in *Extraction Prompt* and *Dataset Description*

 ---

 ### `rai:dataBiases`

-Возможные искажения:
+Possible biases:
-- Данные ограничены только двумя бактериями: *S. aureus* и *E. coli*;
+- Data is limited to only two bacterial species: *S. aureus* and *E. coli*;
-- Присутствует селективность по соединениям на основе бензимидазола;
-- Также наблюдается ограниченное количество MIC/pMIC значений в зависимости от доступности информации в публикациях.

-🟡 **[Информация об устранении этих искажений не предоставлена]**
+- Selectivity toward compounds based on the benzimidazole scaffold;
+- Limited availability of MIC/pMIC values depending on whether the information was present in the original publications.

+🟡 **[No information provided on efforts to address these biases]**

 ---

 ### `rai:personalSensitiveInformation`

-Датасет содержит только экспериментальные химико-биологические данные, извлечённые из опубликованных научных статей. Персональные или чувствительные данные отсутствуют.
-☑️ Подтверждено по составу датасета
+The dataset contains only experimental chemico-biological data extracted from published scientific papers.
+No personal or sensitive information is included.
+☑️ Confirmed based on dataset composition

 ---

 ### `rai:dataLimitations`

-- В датасете присутствуют неполные или недетализированные структуры (в случае scaffold + residue);
-- Значения MIC/pMIC могут варьироваться по методике измерения, но нормализация условий не описана;
+- Some structures in the dataset are incomplete or underspecified (e.g., scaffold + residue);
+- MIC/pMIC values may vary based on measurement methods, and normalization of conditions is not described;
-- Данные охватывают только *S. aureus* и *E. coli* и не включают другие патогены;
+- Only covers *S. aureus* and *E. coli*, excluding other pathogens;
-- Некоторые поля имеют значение “NOT_DETECTED” — неполнота источника.
+- Some fields are marked as “NOT_DETECTED” — reflecting incomplete source data.

-☑️ Уточнено в *Notes* и *Dataset Description*
+☑️ Clarified in *Notes* and *Dataset Description*

 ---

 ### `rai:annotatorDemographics`

-🟡 **[Информация не предоставлена]**
-Нет данных о том, кто выполнял аннотацию (специализация, страна, возраст, язык и др.)
+🟡 **[Information not provided]**
+No data regarding annotators’ specialization, country, age, language, or other demographics.

 ---

 ### `rai:dataSocialImpact`

-**Позитивный эффект**:
-- Поддержка поиска новых противомикробных агентов;
-- Помощь в построении QSAR-моделей и изучении зависимости “структура-активность”;
-- Упрощение доступа к структурированным данным по антибиотикам.

-🟡 **[Информация о потенциальных рисках и ограничениях использования не предоставлена]**
+**Positive impact**:
+- Supports the discovery of new antimicrobial agents;
+- Facilitates development of QSAR models and analysis of structure–activity relationships;
+- Simplifies access to structured data on antibiotics.

+🟡 **[No information provided about risks or potential misuse]**

 ---

-## ➕ **Дополнительные метаданные**
+## ➕ **Additional Metadata**

 ---

 ### `keywords`

-бензимидазол, антибиотики, MIC, SMILES, структура-активность, противомикробная активность, QSAR, pMIC
+benzimidazole, antibiotics, MIC, SMILES, structure–activity, antimicrobial activity, QSAR, pMIC
-☑️ Подтверждено из описания и схемы
+☑️ Confirmed from the dataset description and schema

 ---

 ### `creator`

-🟡 **[Информация не предоставлена]**

-Авторы/организация не указаны
+🟡 **[Information not provided]**
+No author or organization specified

 ---

 ### `citation`

-🟡 **[Информация не предоставлена]**

-Формат цитирования или ссылка на публикацию отсутствует
+🟡 **[Information not provided]**
+No citation format or publication reference included

 ---

 ### `semanticTypes`

-☑️ Основано на описании и задачах:
+☑️ Based on the description and objectives:
-- Структурное представление молекул (SMILES)
+- Molecular structure representation (SMILES)
-- Свойства соединений (порог ингибирования)
-- Извлечение информации из публикаций
-- Антибактериальные исследования малых молекул
+- Compound properties (inhibition threshold)
+- Information extraction from articles
+- Antibacterial studies of small molecules
-- QSAR-моделирование
+- QSAR modeling

 ---

 ### `preProcessing`

-☑️ Выполнено 77 исправлений: 63 по шаблону и 14 уникальных
+☑️ A total of 77 corrections were made: 63 template-based, 14 unique
-- Основные поля: `smiles`, `target_value`, `compound_id`
+- Key fields: `smiles`, `target_value`, `compound_id`
-- Типичные ошибки: неполные SMILES, путаница в идентификаторах

-🟡 Детали форматной нормализации, токенизации и т.п. не указаны → **[Частично предоставлена информация]**
+- Typical issues: incomplete SMILES, identifier mismatches

+🟡 Formatting normalization, tokenization, and similar procedures are not detailed → **[Partially provided]**

 ---

 ### `purpose`

-Датасет предназначен для:
+The dataset is intended for:
-- QSAR-моделирования
+- QSAR modeling
-- Изучения зависимости “структура – активность”
-- Извлечения химической информации из публикаций
-- Исследования эффективности антибактериальных соединений
+- Analysis of structure–activity relationships
+- Chemical information extraction from academic literature
+- Studying the efficacy of antibacterial agents

-☑️ Указано в *Dataset Description*
+☑️ Stated in *Dataset Description*

-🟡 Не указано, где использование не рекомендуется → **[Частично предоставлено]**
+🟡 No non-recommended usage stated → **[Partially provided]**

 ---

-## 🧩 **Аннотационные (RAI) поля**
+## 🧩 **Annotation (RAI) Fields**

 ---

 ### `rai:annotatorDemographics`

-🟡 **[Информация не предоставлена]**

-Нет сведений о людях, участвовавших в разметке/валидации
+🟡 **[Information not provided]**

+No details about individuals involved in annotation or validation

 ---

 ### `rai:dataAnnotationAnalysis`

-☑️ 77 исправлений, из них 63 шаблонных и 14 изолированных
+☑️ 77 corrections made, including 63 template-based and 14 isolated issues
-Ошибки в полях `smiles`, `target_value`, `compound_id`
+Errors in fields: `smiles`, `target_value`, `compound_id`
-🟡 Нет информации о согласовании между аннотаторами или проверках качества → **[Частично предоставлено]**
+🟡 No information on annotation agreement or quality checks → **[Partially provided]**

 ---

 ### `rai:dataAnnotationPlatform`

-🟡 **[Информация не предоставлена]**

-Платформа или среда аннотирования не указана
+🟡 **[Information not provided]**

+No annotation tool or environment mentioned

 ---

 ### `rai:dataAnnotationProtocol`

-☑️ Использовалась специализированная система со строгими правилами извлечения и маркировкой `NOT_DETECTED`
-🟡 Информация о процессе ручной валидации, распределении задач и инструкциях — отсутствует → **[Частично предоставлено]**
+☑️ A specialized system with strict extraction rules was used, with `NOT_DETECTED` as a standard marker
+🟡 Details about manual validation, task distribution, or guidelines are missing → **[Partially provided]**

 ---

 ### `rai:machineAnnotationTools`

-☑️ Упомянуто, что использовался **специализированный extraction prompt**, настроенный на:
-- антибиотики на основе бензимидазолов
+☑️ Mentioned that a **specialized extraction prompt** was used, focused on:
+- benzimidazole-based antibiotics
-- бактерии *S. aureus* и *E. coli*
+- *S. aureus* and *E. coli*
-🟡 Названия инструментов/моделей не указаны → **[Частично предоставлено]**
+🟡 Specific names of tools or models are not disclosed → **[Partially provided]**

 ---

-## ⚙ **Поля, связанные со сбором и обработкой данных**
+## ⚙ **Fields Related to Data Collection and Processing**

 ---

 ### `rai:dataCollectionMissingData`

-☑️ Пропуски обозначаются как `NOT_DETECTED` и присутствуют в различных полях
-🟡 Метод обработки отсутствующих данных (удаление, заполнение и пр.) — не описан
+☑️ Missing values are marked as `NOT_DETECTED` and present across various fields
+🟡 No description of how missing data was handled (e.g., removed, imputed)

 ---

 ### `rai:dataCollectionRawData`

-🟡 **[Информация не предоставлена]**
-Нет упоминания о доступности необработанных данных (PDF, исходные таблицы)
+🟡 **[Information not provided]**
+No mention of access to raw data (PDFs, original tables)

 ---

 ### `rai:dataCollectionType`

-☑️ Комбинированное: автоматическое извлечение информации из научных публикаций
+☑️ Combined method: automatic extraction of information from scientific publications

 ---

 ### `rai:dataDataManipulationProtocol`

-☑️ Исправления:
+☑️ Corrections were made to:
-- SMILES структуры
+- SMILES structures
-- Числовые значения MIC
+- MIC numeric values
-- Идентификаторы соединений
+- Compound identifiers
-🟡 Другие манипуляции не описаны (фильтрация, нормализация и пр.)
+🟡 Additional data handling procedures are not described (e.g., filtering, normalization)

 ---

 ### `rai:dataImputationProtocol`

-🟡 **[Информация не предоставлена]**
-Нет сведений о замене/заполнении пропущенных значений, кроме маркировки `NOT_DETECTED`
+🟡 **[Information not provided]**
+No information on imputed or substituted missing values, aside from the `NOT_DETECTED` flag

 ---

 ### `rai:dataPreprocessingProtocol`

-☑️ Записи структурированы по шаблону, присутствует стандартизированный формат строк (например, unit fields, relation symbols)
+☑️ Entries were structured based on a pattern; standardized string formats are present (e.g., unit fields, relation symbols)
-🟡 Технические детали (регистры, токенизация и др.) не указаны
+🟡 Technical steps (lowercasing, tokenization, etc.) are not mentioned

 ---

 ### `rai:dataReleaseMaintenancePlan`

-🟡 **[Информация не предоставлена]**

-Не указано, будет ли обновляться датасет и кто за это отвечает
+🟡 **[Information not provided]**

+No information regarding dataset updates or maintenance responsibility

 ---

 ### `rai:dataUseCases`

-☑️ Прямо поддерживает:
+☑️ Designed for:
-- Моделирование противомикробной активности
-- Извлечение и нормализацию химических свойств
+- Modeling antimicrobial activity
+- Extraction and normalization of chemical properties
-- Валидацию моделей in silico
+- In silico model validation

-🟡 Ограничения по использованию (например, не использовать без экспертной интерпретации) не указаны → **[Частично предоставлено]**
+🟡 Usage limitations (e.g., avoid use without expert interpretation) are not stated → **[Partially provided]**

 ---